Print Presentation Information

 Why are Oversized Edition prints available as "loose prints" only?

-The reason that Oversized Edition prints are offered as loose prints, only, is because of the exorbitant costs associated with overmatting, crating, insuring, and ultimately, shipping of any flat artwork that exhibits substantial size dimensions – as the Oversized Edition prints do.
+The reason that Oversized Edition prints are offered as loose prints, only, is because of the exorbitant costs associated with overmatting, crating, insuring, and ultimately, shipping of any flat artworks incorporating such substantial size dimensions, as with the Oversize Editions.
 For example, a 20"x50" (image size) panorama format Oversize Edition print would normally be overmatted to 30"x60".
-An overmatted print of that size (which would then need to remain flat) would require construction of a wooden shipping crate sized to approximately 3 ft. x 5.5 ft. in order to adequately package and protect such a large flat artwork for safe shipping and handling.
+An overmatted print of that size (which of course, would then need to remain flat) would require construction of a wooden shipping crate sized to approximately 3 ft. x 5.5 ft. in order to adequately package and protect such a large flat artwork for safe shipping and handling.
 By rolling the loose prints and shipping them in a mailing tube, shipping and handling costs are kept to a minimum.
 And, because any oversized artwork will, by its very nature, require that artwork be framed in order to be properly displayed, professional framers are better able to supply custom overmatting as an integral part of their normal framing procedures.

-How are the Limited Edition Pigment Ink Prints actually printed?
+How are the Limited Edition Pigment Ink Prints actually produced?

 Huntington Witherill Limited Edition Archival Pigment Ink Prints are currently produced using a Canon IPF6400 large format printer, OEM 12-color Lucia EX pigment based inks, and 100% rag content fine art papers.
 All work is completed exclusively by the photographer.